DamienL31/RshineApp/README.md

 ## Application Structure

-- `crim_appli.R`: Defines the user and server interface.
+- `crim_appli.R`: Defines the user and server interface
 - `global.R`: Contains the variables
 - `Packages.R`: Includes all packages for build an application
-- www : Contains pictures
+- `wwww` : Contains pictures

 ## Instructions